MaxQu/ARDroneHackathon/README.md

 ## Quick Start

-Install Node.js in your system.
+Install [Node.js](https://nodejs.org/en/) in your system.

 Clone this repo to your local hard drive.
 Then in windows, you need to add an environment variable "NODE_PATH", and point it to the npm_modules folder, such as "E:\Research\MITRA\UAV\ARDroneHackathon\node_modules"

-Then you should be able to run the script "teststart.js" in your command window, without any error messages.
+Then you should be able to run the script "node teststart.js" in your command window, without any error messages.
+This shows that you have set up the basic tools on PC client.

+Then if you have the AR drone with you.
+Turn if on.
+Turn on WIFI in your PC.
+Connect to the Drone wifi.
+Then you should be able to run "node quickstart.js" in your command window and see the drone takeoffs, rotates and lands.
+This show that you have a successful connection between your pc and the drone, and you are able to run your own code in javasrcipt and control the drone.

+For all advanced functions and libraries, please see the following instruction.
+The libraries is in the "npm-module" subfolder and we should make the lib changes there.
+Put all the main executables in the root folder.

 ## Introduction